BEFORE THE INTERVIEW

 What can we (the new company) offer that your previous company cannot offer?

 Tread carefully here!
 Again do not mention money.
 Stress opportunities for personal growth, new challenges, etc.

 AFTER THE INTERVIEW

 After the interview, consider the areas you feel went well and those that you felt you needed to work on – then actually work on them!
 If there are knowledge or experience gaps missing then this may be an ideal chance to consider them and work out whether you can fill in the gaps from within your current role to improve your chances next time.

 Also you need to call either the consultancy or the interviewer directly for feedback and thank them for their time.
 This may be the appropriate time to discuss any areas that need development as they often they become less of an issue through discussion at this stage.

 OK not this time, what about next time?

 If you are not successful in your job application, consider telephoning the person who interviewed you to get feedback why you were not selected.
 This may not be appropriate depending on the client but if you discuss this with the consultancy they are in the best position to advise you further.

 Chin up! – As a final note, please remember that not every position is the right one for you so keep your chin up and you are sure to find the role that is right for you!

-If you want any further advice feel free to call or link with me!
+If you want any further interview advice feel free to call us!